 5. Use the Career Connections Certificate.
 (See template, page 35.)
-Set a goal with your child to earn this certificate by exploring at least one career in each of the career clusters.
+Set a goal with your group to earn this certificate by exploring at least one career in each career cluster.

 Activities and Printables to Use With Career Girls Videos

 Empowerment Activities